-Like babi guling, Balinese pork ribs are one the most beloved dishes on the island.
-They’re made by boiling the ribs till fork tender then marinating and cooking them in a spice mixture made with a host of ingredients like kecap manis (sweet soy sauce), lemongrass, shallots, galangal, coriander seed, and turmeric.
+Like roast pig, Indonesian pork ribs is one of the best dishes in Bali.
+They’re made by boiling the ribs till fork tender then marinating and cooking them in a spice mixture made with a host of ingredients like kecap manis (Indonesian sweet soy sauce), lemongrass, shallots, galangal, coriander seed, and turmeric.

 Of course, we had to have the ribs with Naughty Nuri’s famed martinis.
-I’m not a martini drinker so I can’t say if these are indeed the best martinis outside of New York, but they’re very good – crisp and refreshing.
+I’m not a martini drinker so I can’t say if these are indeed the best martinis outside of New York, but they’re very good.

-They didn’t do this when we ordered a martini at Naughty Nuri’s Ubud ten years ago, but here at Seminyak, the servers will dance around your table and sing “Shake It Off” while preparing your martini.
-It’s fun albeit a little embarrassing since the whole restaurant turns to look at you.
+They didn’t do this when we ordered a martini at Naughty Nuri’s Ubud ten years ago, but here at Seminyak, the Indonesian servers will dance around your table and sing “Shake It Off” while preparing your martini.
+It’s fun but a bit embarrassing since the whole restaurant turns to look at you.
 Ha!